pulp-platform/ri5cy_gnu_toolchain/README.md

 # Usage

-The toolchain can be used as the standard RISCV toolchain except that the following option must be used:
+The toolchain can be used as the standard RISCV toolchain except that one of the following option must be used:

-  -march=IX<core version>

-<core version> can be either pulpv0, pulpv1 or pulpv2 depending on the core version.
+  -march=IXpulpv0
+  -march=IXpulpv1
+  -march=IXpulpv2

 This option will select the appropriate set of instructions to be used, thus no other RISCV option is needed.